 News item | 28-09-2021

-Poetry, music and true stories about individuals who have served peace and freedom – all these ingredients come together in the “Art of Peace”.
-Around 500 people attended this artistic evening walk, which took place in the garden of the Peace Palace from 23 to 26 September 2021.
-The visitors walked through an attractively lit garden, listened to a story or a poem and enjoyed live music.
-“Art of Peace” connected not only various artistic elements, but also the history of the UN, freedom and the Peace Palace.
+Poetry, music and the personal stories of individuals who have served peace and freedom – these elements all came together in “Art of Peace”.
+Around 500 people attended the artistic evening walks which took place in the garden of the Peace Palace from 23 to 26 September 2021.
+As the visitors walked through the attractively lit garden, they listened to a story or a poem and enjoyed live music thus “Art of Peace” successfully connected artistic elements with the personal stories of people advocating human rights and freedom.

-“Art of Peace” was made possible thanks to the practical support of a number of volunteers and the support of the following partners: Municipality of The Hague, Gravin van Bylandt Stiching, Province of South Holland and NIBC.
+“Art of Peace” was made possible thanks to the practical support of a number of volunteers and the support of the Municipality of The Hague, Gravin van Bylandt Stichting, Province of South Holland and NIBC.
 The content was developed in collaboration with LUSTR, Firma Mes and STET (The English Theatre).

 Photos: Maurice Haak.

 Copyright: Carnegie Foundation – Peace Palace.
 Use of these photos requires prior written permission.